Is Co2 Denser Than Air

 ρ = (PM)/(RT)

 This equation shows that density is directly proportional to pressure and molar mass and inversely proportional to temperature.
-This explains why higher pressure, higher molar mass, and lower temperature lead to higher gas density.
+Worth adding: this explains why higher pressure, higher molar mass, and lower temperature lead to higher gas density.
 For accurate density calculations, especially at high pressures or low temperatures, the ideal gas law may require adjustments to account for deviations from ideal behavior.
 More complex equations of state, such as the van der Waals equation, are employed for more precise calculations under non-ideal conditions.

 Practical Implications of CO2 Density